digitalfabrik/entitlementcard/docs/deep-linking.md

 ### 1. Https

 This scheme has a trust association to our server and only works if `assetlinks.json` and `apple-app-site-association` files are properly deployed on our webserver.
-We need this scheme because some mail clients can not resolve custom scheme if we send activation links via mail.
+We need this scheme because some mail clients can not resolve a custom scheme if we send activation links via mail.
-Mind that we only have one web application for all projects and the `ProjectConfig` is depending on the url.
+Please note that we only have one web application for all projects and the `ProjectConfig` is depending on the url.
-So in nginx are redirects configured for each project to reach the particular association file:
+So in nginx redirects are configured for each project to reach the particular association file:

 #### Example
 `https://staging.bayern.ehrenamtskarte.app/.well-known/assetlinks.json` -> `bayern/assetlinks.json`